augcog/DTTDv1/README.md

 	 Example: <code>python tools/generate_scene_labeling.py [SCENE_NAME]</code>

 ## Citation
-If DTTD is useful or relevant to your research, please kindly recognize our contributions by citing our paper:
+If DTTD is useful or relevant to your research, please kindly recognize our contributions by citing our papers:

 ```
-@InProceedings{Feng_2023_CVPR,
+@InProceedings{DTTD,
     author    = {Feng, Weiyu and Zhao, Seth Z. and Pan, Chuanyu and Chang, Adam and Chen, Yichen and Wang, Zekun and Yang, Allen Y.},
     title     = {Digital Twin Tracking Dataset (DTTD): A New RGB+Depth 3D Dataset for Longer-Range Object Tracking Applications},
     booktitle = {Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR) Workshops},
     month     = {June},
     year      = {2023},
     pages     = {3288-3297}
+}

+@misc{DTTDMobile,
+      title={Towards Subcentimeter Accuracy Digital-Twin Tracking via An RGBD-based Transformer Model and A Comprehensive Mobile Dataset},
+      author={Zixun Huang and Keling Yao and Seth Z. Zhao and Chuanyu Pan and Tianjian Xu and Weiyu Feng and Allen Y. Yang},
+      year={2023},
+      eprint={2309.13570},
+      archivePrefix={arXiv},
+      primaryClass={cs.CV}
 }
 ```